Nuss procedure: Complications

 Air in the chest (pneumothorax) is one of the more frequent complications.
-A chest tube may be required or aggressive breathing exercises and close monitoring may be adequate.
+A chest tube is often required, but aggressive breathing exercises and close monitoring may be adequate.

 With the use of stabilizers and PDS sutures, bar displacement rarely occurs.
-If these methods of bar fixation are not used, bar displacement may occur.
-This can be quite painful and requires some sort of intervention: either bar removal, or repositioning of the bar with some sort of bar fixation.
-Patients should understand prior to the surgery that if bar displacement occurs soon after surgery, a second surgery will be immediately required which is even a more difficult recovery as the patient is already weakened and in pain.
-High impact trauma, such as car accidents can dislodge the bars, causing extreme pain.
+If bar displacement does occur, it can be quite painful and usually requires some sort of intervention: either bar removal, or repositioning of the bar with some sort of bar fixation.
+Patients should understand prior to the surgery that if bar displacement occurs soon after surgery, a second surgery will be immediately required which comes with an even more difficult recovery as the patient is already weakened and in pain.
+High impact trauma, such as car accidents, can dislodge the bars, causing extreme pain.
 This is the reason for the restriction on driving, because a sudden defensive maneuver, such as a jerk of the steering wheel, could dislodge the bar up to six weeks directly after the surgery.

-Other complications which may occur include hemothorax, pleural effusion, pericarditis, wound infection and pneumonia and acquired scoliosis.
+Other complications which may occur include hemothorax, pleural effusion, pericarditis, wound infection, pneumonia and acquired scoliosis.
 Vigorous incentive spirometry is used to prevent pneumonia.
 Some patients are allergic to one of the components of stainless steel.
 As a result, allergy testing is now routinely done prior to surgery.
 In the event of an allergy, a titanium bar will be used.

 Older children may also struggle with adjusting to living in their changed bodies during the several months of healing due to the pain and limitations.